gudshugo/java-lambda-practice/README.md

 - UnaryOperator - accepts a single argument with a return value
 - BinaryOperator - accepts two arguments and returns one

+With lambda, it's easier to represent a single abstract method from an interface with less code than we are used to.